StephenOTT/camunda-data-encryption-rsa/README.md

-# Camunda BPM Process Variable RSA Encryption Pattern - Demo
+# Camunda BPM Process Variable RSA Encryption and Signed Object Pattern - Demo

-The following is RSA encryption pattern for Camunda BPM variables using Nashorn Javascript
+The following is RSA encryption and Signed Object pattern for Camunda BPM variables using Nashorn Javascript

-This is a demo deployment showing the execution of the encryption being called directly in a Script task.
+This is a demo deployment showing two concepts:

+1. the execution of encryption being called directly in a Script task.
 In practice the rsaEncrypt.js file would be called through `load('classpath:rsaEncrypt.js')`

+1. Creating a Signed Object with SHA256 and RSA public and private keys.
+Once the object is signed, you can also verify it.

 ## What does it do?

+### Encryption

 This allows you to leverage RSA encryption (Public and Private Key Encryption) for Camunda process variables.
 Any data that you can serialize you can pass into the `rsaSeal(message, PUBLIC_KEY)` function which will encrypt the `message` using the public key, and wrap it all in a Java [SealedObject](https://docs.oracle.com/javase/8/docs/api/javax/crypto/SealedObject.html)